Editor's choice: OppLoans Installment Loans

 Bankruptcy can damage your personal credit score for as long as 10 years.
-While it’s possible to find a loan when you have bankruptcy on your credit report, you could be limited to lenders that can rates as over as 300% APR.
+While it’s possible to find a loan when you have bankruptcy on your credit report, you could be limited to lenders that charge rates as high as 300% APR.
 Our team reviewed over 260 personal loan and payday lenders to help you find the right type of financing.

 These personal loan, installment loan and payday loan providers that might accept you even with borrowers Chapter 7 or Chapter 13 bankruptcies on your credit report.